Mike Brown (Kansas politician)

-Mike Brown is an American politician from Kansas who served from 2023-2025 as the Chairman of the Kansas Republican Party.
-In 2022, he challenged incumbent Scott Schwab in that year's Kansas Secretary of State election and served as a Johnson County Kansas Commissioner from 2017-2021.
+Mike Brown is an American politician from Kansas who serves as Senior Director to the United States Treasurer in the U.S Department of the Treasury.
+Brown joined the Trump Administration in late October, 2025.
+Brown served from 2023-2025 as the Chairman of the Kansas Republican Party.
+In 2022, Brown challenged incumbent Scott Schwab in that year's Kansas Secretary of State election.
+Brown served as a Johnson County Kansas Commissioner from 2017-2021.

 Early life

-Brown is a 6th generation Kansan, born and raised in the Kansas City metro area.
+Brown, a 6th generation Kansan, was born and raised in the Kansas City metro area.
 He graduated from Shawnee Mission Northwest High School as part of the class of 1987, and attended Johnson County Community College and Kansas State University.
-Brown has worked in construction since high school, opening his own home building company in 1990 and working as a land developer, homebuilder and general contractor.
+Brown worked in the construction industry since high school, opening his own home building company in 1990 and working as a land developer, homebuilder and general contractor.

 Political career

 Early career

 Brown started his political career volunteering for Republican Tim Shallenburger in the 2002 bid for governor and two local county commissioner campaigns in 2004 and 2008.
 In 2016, Mike was elected as a Johnson County (KS) Commissioner.
 He served in this office until 2021.
 He has also served in a series of other Kansas and county roles including Johnson County's Parks and Recreation Commissioner, Vice Chairman of the Kansas State Workforce Development Board, board member of the Kansas Black Chamber of Commerce, and the 2007 President (and a 12 year board member) of the Homebuilders’ Association of Greater Kansas City.